 - All student organization events and fundraising activities must be approved by the faculty/staff advisor(s) of the organization, by the Director of Student Life, and by the Vice President of Student Services.
 Such activities must be conducted in compliance with all College policies and regulations and the funds used in accordance with generally accepted principles of ethical use of public funds.
 Funds may be used to support community services. charities, and service projects deemed worthwhile by student organizations and College officials.
 Funds may also be used to support student travel and expenses associated with official club or organizational obligations, as well as for limited social activities for the clubs, as deemed appropriate by the College advisor and in compliance with College policies.
-Student organizations that wish to conduct fundraising activities should follow these procedures:

-- Complete the Victoria College
+Student organizations that wish to conduct fundraising activities should follow these procedures: - Complete the Club/Organization Travel/Activity Form and obtain the appropriate signatures.
+These forms may be obtained from the Student Life Office, club advisors, or downloaded

-Request for Student Activity Form

-and obtain the appropriate signatures.

-These forms may be obtained from

-the Student Life Office, club advisors,

-- or downloaded from the Pirate Portal.
-Select the Student Life link in the Forms & Resources menu under Student Resources and follow the link in the Student Forms section. - Submit the approved form online or to the Director of Student Life who will keep the original and return one copy to the club advisor(s).
+- from the Pirate Portal > Resources > Student Life & Student Center > Club/ Organization Travel/Activity Form. - Submit the approved form online or to the Director of Student Life who will keep the original and return one copy to the club advisor(s).

-A club whose fundraising activities request is denied may appeal in writing to the College President, utilizing the Appeal Form located at www.VictoriaCollege.edu/
+A club whose fundraising activities request is denied may appeal in writing to the College President, utilizing the Appeal Form located at www.VictoriaCollege.edu/StudentServices.